Featured Snippets that Answer Questions

 Thus, the searcher may control how information is collected about the searcher and used by a content server.

 Question Queries And Answer Passages

 Some queries are in the form of a question or the form of an implicit question.

-The query [distance of earth to moon] is in the form of an implicit question “What is the distance of the earth from the moon?”
+The query [a distance of the earth to the moon] is in the form of an implicit question, “What is the distance of the earth from the moon?”

 A question may also be specific, as in the query [How far away is the moon].

-This patent tells us of a query question processor that determines if a query is a query question, that can trigger answers that are responsive to the question.
+This patent tells us of a query question processor that determines if a query is a query question that can trigger responsive answers.

 This query question processor can use several different algorithms to decide whether a query is a question.

 - Language models